-Formerly known as Twin Rivers Guest Ranch, Twin Rivers Cabins and RV Park has a long and colorful history.
+Twin Rivers Cabins and RV Park was formerly known as Twin Rivers Guest Ranch and has had a long and colorful history.
 In the early 1930’s, Twin Rivers had an open-air pavilion that served as the local “hot spot” for weekend dances.
-Prior to that it was host to the Ute Indians as a summer campground in Colorado, most likely because of the cool shade the enormous cottonwood trees on our property provide and easy access to the Conejos river.
+Prior to that it was host to the Ute Indians as a summer campground in Colorado, most likely because the enormous cottonwood trees on our property provide cooling shade and easy access to the Conejos river.

 Site of the oldest church in Colorado, Our Lady of Guadalupe, the townspeople of Antonito have devotedly maintained the church which continues to welcome visitors the world over.